Fu-PusH/statement-finder/README.md

 Each single statement is available via a static URL to facilitate citation.
 Metadata filters can be addressed via URL query strings.

+This repository contains the software as well as the data set of interview statements.

 ## Software

 Fu-PusH Statement Finder is a web front-end written in HTML, CSS and Javascript using the AngularJS framework.